 Brazil is the largest producer of coffee in the world

 Brazil produces the most coffee in the world, and they’ve held this title for more than 150 years.
-Data shows that around 40 percent of the coffee consumed worldwide comes from Brazil, which twice as much as the second place holder, Vietnam.
+Data shows that around 40 percent of the coffee consumed worldwide comes from Brazil, which is twice as much as the second place holder, Vietnam.
 Arabica is the majority of the coffee exported from Brazil.

 Coffee sent Brazil’s team to the Olympics